 MGuest-UMHS: For patients and visitors only.
 No access to Michigan Medicine resources

 VPN: Cisco AnyConnect

-A Virtual Private Network (VPN) is required to access secure Michigan Medicine resources offsite, including email, shared drives, and internal websites.
+A Virtual Private Network (VPN) is required to access secure Michigan Medicine resources offsite, including shared drives and internal websites.
 The VPN is intended for Michigan Medicine managed devices, personal devices should use WVD.
 To login:

 Many applications will be essential to your daily work.
 Read on for an overview on connecting to email, file storage and sharing options, video conferencing tools, and productivity and learning apps.